Dr Nicola JenningsAssociate Lecturer

 - The collections of paintings and tapestry belonging to Isabella of Castile and her courtiers.

-- Sixteenth- to early eighteenth-century Spanish polychrome sculpture.
+- Sixteenth- and early seventeenth-century Spanish painting and polychrome sculpture.

 Recent and forthcoming publications